By Joanne Jeffries. Last Updated 23rd November 2021. Welcome to our guide on claiming for an accident on holiday in Corfu.

 When you go on holiday, particularly when you’ve been waiting quite a while for it, you are full of anticipation and excitement of what joys lay ahead.
 You’re looking forward to arriving at your destination, experiencing the different culture and cuisine, relaxing at the beach or participating in adventurous activities and most of all spending precious time with family and friends.
 The last thing you will be thinking about is the possibility of becoming injured from being involved in an accident, or suffering an illness due to food poisoning for example.
 Unfortunately though, there is always the chance that you could become involved in an accident on holiday in Corfu or an incident that was not your fault resulting in you sustaining an injury or becoming sick.
 If this has happened to you, you could be eligible to make a claim.
-Accident Claims UK are experienced holiday compensation solicitors and could help you to get the compensation you deserve, just contact them on 0800 073 8801 for free help and advice.
+Accident Claims UK are experienced No Win No Fee holiday compensation solicitors and could help you to get the compensation you deserve, just contact them on 0800 073 8801 for free help and advice.
 Read through this guide for information regarding package holiday injury claims.

 Select a Section

 - A guide to holiday accident claims in Corfu

 - Popular resorts, beaches and towns in Corfu

 - I had an injury abroad, what should I do?

 - Hospitals, healthcare, and medical treatment in Corfu

 - How long do I have to make my Corfu holiday accident claim?